Warring parents 'play the system' to deny access, minister says

 In the remaining cases, there were almost always "extremely good reasons" why one parent should not have access, she added.

 She said: "The beauty of the Children Act [current legislation governing access], is it is a very clear and simple piece of legislation and it just focuses on what's going to be right for this child, that's the only consideration for the court.
-Once you start adding in other principles, then you're diminishing that focus."'Missing out'
+Once you start adding in other principles, then you're diminishing that focus."

 Nick Woodall, from the Centre for Separated Families, welcomed the government's proposals.